hoehermann/purple-signald/README.md

 ### Known Issues

 There have been reports of incoming offline-messages getting lost.
-I have not figured out if they are lost in libpurple-signald or in signald itself.
+As far as I observed, they are not lost but delayed and delivered after a restart of signald.

 ### Features